mucsci-students/2021sp-420-JINXS/README.md

 This is a command line based UML Editor.

-Design patterns used in this project can be found [here](https://docs.google.com/document/d/1hxUT51G07pBQSvu6s3pGFEkdWPJ4yEN7tVUG1QJKwqw/edit?usp=sharing) or in the patterns.txt file in the code.
+Design patterns used in this project can be found in the patterns.txt file in the code.

 ### Installation